• Skip to primary navigation

 Air fry at 360 degrees for 8 minutes, stopping once to flip the artichoke hearts & spray with oil again.
 Remove from air fryer and serve with vegan aioli.

-• TO PAN FRY: Bring a large non-stick skillet to a medium high heat with about a half inch of organic canola oil (or other high heat oil).
+• TO PAN FRY: Bring a large non-stick skillet to a medium high heat with about a half inch of avocado oil (or other high heat oil).
 Drop a breadcrumb into the oil to see if it's hot enough.
 If bubbles immediately form around it, it's ready to use.

 Put the breaded artichoke hearts into the oil.
 Fry for 5 to 6 minutes, occasionally turning the artichoke hearts with tongs as they brown on each side.
 (Be careful not to move them until they brown.)